Block spam calls. By the community, for the community.

 Features

-When the community confirms a spam number, it's pushed to your phone in seconds.
+When the community confirms a spam number, it's pushed to every device in seconds.
 The next call from that number never even rings.
+Dual-layer enforcement catches spam even on Samsung and other OEMs.

 Crowdsourced database

-Every user report makes the database stronger.
+Every user report strengthens the shared database.
 One person's report protects thousands of other users from the same scammer.
+Server-side reputation scoring confirms numbers automatically.

 Zero data collection